Why talking isn’t the only path to healing ㅡ an arts therapy perspective.

 I’ve seen people find clarity in the colours they choose, the shapes they create, or the movements they make.
 Sometimes they don’t realise what they are holding until they see it reflected back through their art.
 Other times, feeling a shift in the body while creating can be just as powerful.

-Allowing oneself to explore the dark moments through creativity can be transformative.
-The less one tries to explain everything, the more it becomes clear that healing often happens in the not-knowing.
+Allowing ourselves to explore the dark moments through creativity can be transformative.
+The less we try to explain everything, the more it becomes clear that healing often happens in the not-knowing.
 Life and emotions rarely make perfect sense.
 But when things are allowed to unfold creatively, it often becomes easier to see experiences in a new light.

-I’ve witnessed these shifts in my work too.
-Moments when someone picks up a paintbrush, starts moving, or sinks their hands into a lump of clay, and something clicks.
-They may not have words for it, but something shifts.
+I’ve witnessed these shifts in my clinical practice too.
+Moments when someone picks up a paintbrush, starts moving, or sinks their hands into a lump of clay, they don’t necessarily speak into it but you see something shift in the light of their eyes.
 Sometimes there are tears.
 Sometimes laughter.
-Sometimes just a long, deep sigh, as if their body is saying, Yes.
-This is it.
+Sometimes just a deep sense of calm and relief in their body.

 a different way to heal